Land & Takutai Moana Subcommittee

 Te Paatu ki Kauhanga claimants intend to be ready to enter into discussions with the Crown and aspire to reach a stage where Te Paatu ki Kauhanga may negotiate and enter into a Deed of Settlement with the Crown to achieve the return of any available Crown land and resources in their rohe to them as an on-account part settlement of their historical Treaty claims against the Crown.

 To meet the settlement requirements prescribed by the Crown, a post-settlement governance entity needed to be established to sign the Deed of Settlement and receive and administer the settlement assets received as part of the Te Paatu ki Kauhanga Treaty settlement.
-Te Paatu ki Kauhanga Hapū Trust is established and settled for this purpose and for the protection and advancement of Te Paatu ki Kauhanga.
+Te Paatu ki Kauhanga Hapū Trust is established and settled for this purpose and to protect and advance Te Paatu ki Kauhanga.
+Under the Trust Deed, the whānau are entitled to benefit from settlement redress.

 Wai 45 Renewed Muriwhenua Land Inquiry